mattcollects64/TCG-Prototypes/content/post/summarizing-all-major-versions/index.md

  - Set includes Base Set Pokemon and Trainer cards
  - Printed on paper and then stuck to card stock
  - Art is now illustrations by Ken Sugimori
- - Artwork has no backgound (with the exception of Porygon)
+ - Artwork has no background (with the exception of Porygon)
  - Cards are in color (background of card is a solid color)
  - Back of the card has a low-res, but colored version of the Pocket Monsters back design.